monkphin/Colour-Forge/TESTING.md

 I had an issue that was detected late on that allowed the default images used in the demo recipe to be deleted by any user when they delete the Demo Recipe, which is understandably not desirable, since this will impact all users who may join.
 As such, I added an additional check when deleting images to ensure that the public ID does not start with the word 'Placeholder'.
 Since I can manually set the PublicID and image names on images hosted on Cloudinary I was able to use this as a way of preventing this from being an issue.

 ### Button Debounce
 While working on getting edit functionality fully online I decided to publish the app to Heroku to allow me to get some user testing as things were moving forwards.
-This very quickly highlighted an issue where a user could submit the same recipe multiple times which I' hadn't factored for.
+This very quickly highlighted an issue where a user could submit the same recipe multiple times which I hadn't factored for.
 A simple button disable function was implemented in the Javascript to prevent this from occurring.
-Initially this is only on the add_recipe page, but gradually it was slowly added to every other page where a user could submit a form, since the same issue was present on all form entries.
+Initially this was only on the add_recipe page, but gradually it was slowly added to every other page where a user could submit a form, since the same issue was present on all form entries.

 While the majority of the site has the submit buttons disabled onclick, to prevent the potential for users to spam adding recipes etc, I cannot get this to work in conjunction with Google ReCaptcha on the email form, since it seems that ReCaptcha takes control of the button when its clicked, which prevents me from disabling this.
 Further investigation will be needed how to resolve this, however since ReCaptcha was more of a stretch goal for the project, since I'm pushing beyond what should be an MVP here, I feel reasonably comfortable letting this go for the time being, since all that it will mean is that users may be able to send the same email to the inbox multiple times, which has no real impact on the site or its functionality, and instead allows users to repeatedly send a single email in error.